 We believe that planning ahead is the best way to protect and preserve your assets, provide for your wishes and simplify matters for you and your families.
 It is much easier to plan ahead than to face conflicts which could have been avoided by planning.
 At the Hedtke Law Firm, we offer comprehensive legal services for individuals and families of all sizes, income and wealth.
 We tailor a practical and sound estate plan for the unique situations of each of our clients.

-We focus our estate planning services on protecting you, your loved ones and your assets.
+We focus our Estate Planning attorney Fontana services on protecting you, your loved ones and your assets.
 In California, upon your death, if you do not have at least a Will, state law determines to whom your assets are distributed regardless of your wishes or the wishes of your family.
 At a minimum, you should have a Will prepared by an experienced estate planning lawyer to simplify the distribution of assets and limit the involvement of probate courts.
 In addition, if the value of your estate exceeds $150,000, you will want to consider a Living Trust to avoid the expensive and lengthy process of probate.
 If you have children and/or a special needs child, there are important provisions to include in your estate plan to provide for their distribution and care.
-These are just some of the important estate planning issues that the Hedtke Law Firm can address with you to achieve your desires for you, your loved ones and your assets. for help with a variety of estate planning matters, including:
+These are just some of the important estate planning issues that the Hedtke Law Firm can address with you to achieve your desires for you, your loved ones and your assets. for help with a variety of Estate Planning attorney Fontana matters, including:

 Your loved one saved your family from an expensive, lengthy and public probate process by creating a trust.
 He or she placed a high level of confidence in you by appointing you as trustee.
 Now that it’s time to administer the trust, you’re probably wondering where to begin.
 You may be getting calls from the trust beneficiaries and creditors.
 Don’t feel overwhelmed.
 A trust administration attorney can quickly guide you through the process.